sdbuchanan/HtB-Writeups-Retired/wall/wall.md

 Excellent, we went backwards with the flags (maybe?) but glad this box is finally over.

 # Conclusion
-In the conclusion sections I like to write a little bit about how the box seemed to me overall, where I struggled, and what I learned.

-# References
+This box was pretty okay, I felt getting around the WAF step to be a little bit of an exercise in frustration but I really enojyed applying techniques that I have used or seen used professionally to a box.
+This was the first machine I've been able to do that on.